whistlegraph/2022.aesthetic.computer/README.txt

 🐞 Major Bugs & Regressions
  - [🍎] TODO: How should I generate favicons for each page or treat favicons in general?
+  - Maybe just design a favicon?
+Should each piece also be able to have an icon?
+  - Maybe the system could use these icons if pieces defined them...
  - [] Refactor `wg` to make better use of thumbnails... what should the new structure be?
    - [] How to have a default or custom thumbnail... even though things are randomly routed?
  - [🔴] Clean up the use of "aesthetic.computer/disks/" across the whole project.